 Deep down, it’s in human nature to be liked and seek affirmation from others.
-Unfortunately, as hard as we try, sometimes we have to disagree or refuse to do something and say no to the person on the other side.
+But, unfortunately, as hard as we try, sometimes we have to disagree or refuse to do something and say no to the person on the other side.
 This can be incredibly difficult for those people that fear backlash and want to be loved by all.
-Here are a few ways to politely decline, whether it’s for work such as customer service or any other everyday situation.
+So here are a few ways to politely decline, whether it’s for work such as customer service or any other everyday situation.

 These work in emails, real-life conversations, over the phone, on a chat app, or any other situation where you need to decline someone’s request.